SovnSkyrim/QWEST/README.md

 Report it in my Discord, link [here](https://discord.gg/ZgjVrXp).
 The support channel in the Wabbajack Discord is for Installation questions, not bug reports.

-## Serana Re-Imagined is ticked off in the right panel.

-Known and on purpose, don't bother me with that please.

 ## A face part is crashing me! | Some hair/facial hair clips!

 The 5th Facepart is a lie.
 Known and unsolvable. | Make sure to have selected a High Poly Head under Face Part, some hairstyle will remain bugged but it is known and I do not know how to fix them.
 The mod they're from doesn't only offer those bugged hairstyles so it remains for the rest of what it proposes.